 The implementation structure identifies institutions and bodies relevant for the management of the OP.
 There are some risks to implementation that need to be managed.
 Firstly there are insufficient human resources available within the Managing Authority, the Paying Authority, the Joint Technical Secretariat, and the Croatian administration.
-Secondly, the sole National Authority in Croatia will be the Ministry of the Sea, Tourism, Transport and Development, which might be tempted to give priority to projects within its own area of competence, at the expense of other areas, such as agriculture, entrepreneurship, waste and water management etc., which fall under the responsibility of other ministries.
+Secondly, the sole National Authority in Croatia will be the Ministry of Regional Development, Forestry and Water Management, which might be tempted to give priority to projects within its own area of competence, at the expense of other areas, such as agriculture, entrepreneurship, waste and water management etc., which fall under the responsibility of other ministries.